PlayStation Architecture

 • It’s not → The CPU will display an error message.

-The shell is a simple graphical interface that enables the user to copy or delete saves from the memory card; or play an audio CD.
+The shell is a simple graphical interface that allows the user to copy or delete saves from the memory card; or play an audio CD.

 Games

-Just like the Sega Saturn and any other console that made the switch to the CD medium, games are now provided with a new set of facilities: Large storage (640 MB), good audio quality and a ‘not-so-slow’ read speed thanks to the 2x drive.
+Just like the Sega Saturn and other consoles that made the switch to the CD format, PS1 games benefit from a new set of facilities: large storage (620 MB, in the case of the PS1), rich audio quality and a ‘not-so-slow’ read speed thanks to its 2x drive.

-If you’d like to know how the Compact Disc (CD) works, I’ve written a quick explanation on the Sega Saturn article.
+If you are curious about how Compact Discs (CDs) work, I’ve written a brief explanation in the Sega Saturn article.

 Development ecosystem

-Along with the SDK, Sony also distributed specialised hardware like the DTL-H2000: a dual-slot ISA card containing the internals and I/O of the PS1 [22], plus extra circuitry for debugging purposes.
-The board has access to the host’s hard drive and can execute PS1 software without restrictions.
-The respective software required a PC with Windows 3.1 or 95 installed.
+Alongside the SDK, Sony also provided specialised hardware such as the DTL-H2000: a dual-slot ISA card containing the internals and I/O of the PS1 [26], plus extra circuitry for debugging purposes.
+The board could access to the host’s hard drive and execute PS1 software without restrictions.
+The accompanying software required a PC with Windows 3.1 or 95 installed.

 Anti-piracy / Region Lock

-As you may know, to fetch data from a CD, a laser beam is used to detect the pits and lands from the track of the disc.
+As you may know, to fetch data from a CD, a laser beam is used to detect the pits and lands embedded in the disc’s track.

-Now, conventional discs are not 100% flat and they often have tiny fluctuations in their tracks.
-These defects are completely unnoticeable while reading the data since lasers can automatically calibrate themselves as they read.
+Now, conventional discs are not perfectly flat and often contain tiny fluctuations in their tracks.
+These defects are completely unnoticeable during reading, as the laser can automatically calibrate itself as it reads.

-This is what Sony based their copy protection on: The Sub-CPU will allow reading discs whose Table of Contents (TOC) are engraved using a defined frequency informally known as Wobble Groove, which is only applied during mastering and cannot be replicated through conventional burners.
-The TOC is found in the inner section of the CD (called ‘Lead-In’ area) and instructs the laser on how to navigate throughout the disc [23].
-Moreover, it’s repeated many times as a fault-tolerance mechanism.
+This is what Sony based their copy protection on: the Sub-CPU only reads discs whose particular track - the Table of Contents (TOC) - is engraved using a defined frequency, informally known as Wobble Groove.
+This frequency is introduced during the mastering process and cannot be replicated by conventional CD burners.
+The TOC resides in the inner section of the CD (called ‘Lead-In’ area) and instructs the laser on how to navigate throughout the disc [28].
+Moreover, it is repeated multiple times as a fault-tolerance mechanism.

-Within the PS1 game’s TOC, one of the following character strings is embedded:
+Within the game’s table of contents, one of the following character strings is embedded:

-As you can imagine, the reader applies region-locking using this technique as well.
+As you can guess, this technique was applied for region-locking as well.

 Defeat

-Alternatively, tiny boards programmed to mock the wobble signal could be soldered in the console.
-These boards are known as Modchips and, while legally questionable, they were incredibly popular.
+Alternatively, tiny commercial boards programmed to mock the Wobble Groove signal could be soldered into the console.
+Known as Modchips, these components - while legally contentious - became incredibly popular.

 Retaliation

-The use of emulators was seen as a threat for publishers as well.
-As a result, some games included their own checks (mostly checksums) to combat any type of unauthorised use or modification.
+The widespread availability of modchips, CD burners, and emulators were viewed as a significant threat by publishers.
+In response, later games included their own protection measures (mostly checksums) to deter any type of unauthorised use or modification.

-One of the checks I was told consisted of deliberately reinitialising the drive and then making it read specific sectors that would not pass the wobble groove check.
-If this managed to unlock the drive anyway, the game (still residing in RAM) would happily reveal its anti-piracy material.
-Notice that this approach can also affect modded consoles using genuine games.
+One such method I was told about involved deliberately reinitialising the CD drive and then making it read specific sectors that would fail the Wobble Groove check.
+If this managed to unlock the drive regardless, the game (still residing in RAM) would happily unveil its anti-piracy material.
+Notably, this approach could also affect modified consoles using genuine discs.

 That’s all folks